nubenetes/awesome-kubernetes/docs/api.md

 - [developers.googleblog.com: Introducing gRPC, a new open source HTTP/2 RPC Framework](https://developers.googleblog.com/2015/02/introducing-grpc-new-open-source-http2.html)
 - [nordicapis.com: Using gRPC to Connect a Microservices Ecosystem](https://nordicapis.com/using-grpc-to-connect-a-microservices-ecosystem/)
 - [cncf.io: Think gRPC, when you are architecting modern microservices!](https://www.cncf.io/blog/2021/07/19/think-grpc-when-you-are-architecting-modern-microservices/)
+- [itnext.io: A minimalist guide to gRPC](https://itnext.io/a-minimalist-guide-to-grpc-e4d556293422) REST API is good but is it really the best option that we have?

 ### Asynchronous APIs
 #### AsyncAPI